-- The former Walton hospital currently has an extant full planning application for construction of 153 new dwellings, by a national housebuilder who are acquiring the site from Homes England. - The former Goldwell Rooms site has approval for 72 bed care home and the developer is currently working towards the discharge of conditions.
+- The former Walton hospital currently has an extant full planning application for construction of 153 new dwellings, by a national housebuilder who have acquired the site from Homes England and have commenced on site. - A lapsed permission for 12 dwellings at 103-105 Newbold Road has since seen the completion of ten dwellings (CHE/18/00432/FUL).

 Between 1 April 2019 and 31 March 2020, just one 'major' site had a lapse in planning permission.
 The former allotment site at Swaddale Avenue, Tapton had an outline permission for 25 units (approved in February 2016) which lapsed in 2019/20 after no Reserved Matters application was submitted.
-As the site benefits from an allocation within the Local Plan and could deliver modest, but beneficial homes, the Housing Delivery Manager has made attempts to engage landowner through the site agent.
-Unfortunately, the Council has been unable to contact the agent to date but will continue to engage with the site agent to identify any barriers to the site's progression.
+As the site benefits from an allocation within the Local Plan and could deliver modest, but beneficial homes, the Housing Delivery Manager has engaged with the landowners and sales agent and understands the land has now been purchased by a regional developer who intends to bring forward a scheme in late 2021.